Shop Floor Report: What Happened This Week (April 12–18, 2026)

 A GMC Hummer EV caught fire at a repair shop in Providence, and investigators confirmed the cause was lithium-ion battery thermal runaway.
 Four vehicles were damaged.
 This is the scenario every shop owner worries about, and it happened.

 If your shop works on EVs or plans to, this is your wake-up call.
 Know your fire suppression plan.
 Know where your high-voltage disconnect points are.
 Know what your insurance actually covers.
 Thermal runaway is not a theoretical risk — it is a real one that just burned down part of a real shop.
-The APEX Academy covers EV safety fundamentals if you need a refresher.
+The APEX Training Library covers EV safety fundamentals if you need a refresher.

 Tesla Full Self-Driving Approved for Public Roads in the Netherlands